LinkedIn data

 Country sample

 Included countries represent a select sample of eligible countries with at least 40% labour force coverage by LinkedIn and at least 10 AI hires in any given month.
-China and India were included in this sample because of their increasing importance in the global economy, but LinkedIn coverage in these countries does not reach 40% of the workforce.
-Insights for these countries may not provide as full a picture as other countries, and should be interpreted accordingly.
+India was included in this sample because of its increasing importance in the global economy, but its LinkedIn coverage does not reach 40% of the workforce.
+Insights for India may not provide as full a picture as other countries and should be interpreted accordingly.

 AI skills